SteveTheGamemaker/GMGym/docs.md

 This event triggers after the timeout duration (5 minutes) and ends the game if the client hasn't connected.

 #### Async Networking Event
+This is the heart of the extension.
 This event handles communication with the Python server:
 - **Receiving Reset Signal:** Calls `gym_receive_reset()` to handle the reset signal from the server.
 - **First Action Packet:**
   - Sets `global.started` to true.